 The support of Urology alumni is invaluable to present and future students at the UW School of Medicine and Public Health.
 One important way alumni can exercise support is to contribute to various funds established within the Department of Urology.

 Please know that we value your friendship, your gifts to the school, and your accomplishments as graduates.
-We hope you will keep in touch through attending alumni events or through other methods.
+We hope you will keep in touch by attending alumni events or through other methods.
 Thank you for being a stellar representative of the UW School of Medicine and Public Health and the Department of Urology.

 2023 Bruskewitz Alumni Award